Join Rebecca for 4 days of accelerated learning and unrivaled adventure.

-Whether you're a competent MTB 'er or roadie committed to exploring gravel, or a gravel convert seeking to build skills and experience, we welcome riders from intermediate to expert.
+Whether you're a competent MTBer or roadie committed to exploring gravel, or a gravel convert seeking to build skills and experience, we welcome riders from intermediate to expert.
 We break into groups to provide the most favorable rider/coach interactions so you’ll be nudged to the edge of your comfort zone (and hopefully beyond), and also surprise yourself with the mastery of new skills.
 There will be plenty of challenge to go around!
-Campers and coaches alike will benefit from your candid self-assessment.
-Our recommendation for getting the most out of Academy is that riders possess, at minimum, intermediate skills & fitness.
-Here’s what we mean:
+Campers and coaches alike will benefit from your candid self assessment.
+Our recommendation for getting the most out of Academy is that riders possess, at minimum, intermediate skills and fitness.
+Here’s what we mean by that:

 SKILLS: INTERMEDIATE, 4 out of 8